mendix/UnitTesting/README.md

 UnitTesting
 ===========

-Module to run Mendix and JUnit unit test inside a project.
+Module to run Mendix and JUnit unit tests inside a project.

 ## Dependencies